Let’s cover the basics – What is a hashtag? In the literal sense, it is the symbol on your computer or device keyboard that looks like this: #

 It’s basic but it works.

-The hardest part is to fit it all in to 140 characters!
+The hardest part is to fit it all into 280 (no longer 140) characters!

 Other social media sites using hashtags